Health and Wellness (HW)

 HW 103.
 Stress Management.
 3 Credit Hours.

 Stress Management includes an overview of stress and its impact on physical, mental, emotional, and spiritual health and wellness.
-Coping strategies, relaxation techniques, healthy eating behaviors, and physical activities for stress reduction will be explored.
+Coping strategies, relaxation techniques, healthy eating behaviors, and physical activities for stress reduction are explored.
 (Credit is only allowed for either HW 103, PE 161, or PE 276.)

 Prerequisites: Reading Proficiency or concurrent enrollment in RDG 079